Varun-39/jetson-smart-board-recorder/README.md

 Navigate any browser to `http://localhost:5000` (or your Jetson's specific local IP).
 * Perform lightning-fast fuzzy searches targeting historical lectures.
-* Convert sessions down to universal Unicode PDFs instantly.
+* Convert sessions down to universal Unicode PDFs .
 * Ask the local Ollama LLM questions exclusively mapped to the active vectors recorded in real-time by the Jetson Smart Board Engine!